 Fish Thinkers is a collaborative effort by a group of aquatic researchers who among other things have an interest in fishing, surfing and the marine and freshwater environment in general.
 The blog covers current research, but also short articles, reviews and pieces about anything vaguely related to the aquatic environment.
 We also have guest posts by others such as fellow researchers who are covering topics we find particularly interesting.

 The opinions of each blogger are their own and not always held by the whole group.
 In fact, we tend to disagree on a lot of things.
 Hopefully this makes for an interesting range of opinions.

 We look forward to and welcome comments, posts, suggestions and informed debate.
 However, personal attacks or insulting/vulgar posts will not be tolerated.
 If you would like to provide a post within the site’s theme, please contact us.

 I recently completed my PhD at the University of Wollongong and the NSW Department of Primary Industries.

-My PhD aims to examine the ecology of soft sediment fish assemblages in temperate waters of South Eastern Australia.
+My thesis examined the ecology of soft sediment fish assemblages in temperate waters of South Eastern Australia.
 I used Baited Remote Underwater Video (BRUVs) to identify and compare fish communities found on temperate soft sediments, including in NSW marine park sanctuary zones (no-take zones), habitat protection zones (recreational fishing allowed) and areas outside of the marine park (that are targeted by both recreational fishers and commercial fishing vessels).
 In addition, I also used acoustic tracking to investigate issues surrounding the movement patterns of key soft sediment fishes.